BanchouBoo/bento/README.md

     - i can't think of a good use case for padding, if this is something you would care about let me know
     - nodrag seems useful as an accessibility option, but accessibility tools might already have similar functionality, if you have knowledge on this please let me know
     - research nodecorations more, i don't have window decorations so i need to find a good environment to test and explore how it works
-- alternative entry point into bento as a library, so it can be embedded into things like window managers and return results as native values instead of
+- alternative entry point into bento as a library, so it can be embedded into things like window managers and return results as native values instead of printing them
     - this should *definitely* be possible through other zig code if i do this, might also make it so bento can be built as a C-compatible library
 - arcan backend? unsure how feasible this is, but arcan is a cool project and i'd like to contribute to it's ecosystem
     - if i do it, won't be until after the wayland backend is finished